ovh/docs/pages/web/web-paas/frameworks-symfony/faq/guide.en-gb.md

 that's because Symfony is trying to write into: `/var/lib/php5/` which is read-only.

-The solution is to mount a sessions folder into $partner_full and write sessions in that folder.
+The solution is to mount a sessions folder into Web PaaS and write sessions in that folder.

 Simply edit your `.platform.app.yaml` and add a mounts there: